 Both universities have been around for centuries and boast a rich history.
 Even though Cambridge has a pretty river and previous prime ministers have studied at Oxford, it is best to weigh up some of the facts of each institution to determine if they are right for you.

-If you are thinking about taking a joint degree, then Oxford is the option for you as Cambridge doesn’t offer this.
-Cambridge has a small town feel like almost a fifth of the population is taken up by students alone, and Oxford has more of a nightlife atmosphere.
+If you are thinking about taking a joint degree then Oxford is the option for you as Cambridge doesn’t offer this.
+Cambridge has a small town feel as almost a fifth of the population is taken up by students alone and Oxford has more of a nightlife atmosphere.
 The best way to find out which one is right for you is to look at the courses they offer.

 Why is applying to Oxbridge different?

-80% of Oxford subject areas require you to take a test before attending; this is to test your previous knowledge and enthusiasm of the area.
-The deadline for Oxbridge is the 15th October which is three months earlier than the majority of universities or courses not in or related to a Medicine degree.
+80% of Oxford subject areas require you to take a test before attending, this is to test your previous knowledge and enthusiasm of the area.
+The deadline for Oxbridge is the 15th October which is three months earlier than the majority of universities or courses not in Medicine.

 My personal statement?

 We advise broadening your knowledge on your subject area so you are better informed when writing your personal statement.
 Oxbridge are interested in your academic ambitions and want to be sure their courses will provide the right path for you.
 Talk about your ambitions and show your passion by reading as much as you can on the subject.

 What help will I need with the interview?

 The interview is a chance for Oxbridge to explore your potential and to gain a better insight on your personality.
 This is your chance to show them who you are and how enthusiastic you are about studying.
 Read up on your subject area and what modules you will be taking on your chosen course to show the research you have done.
 Oxbridge make their decisions on an individual basis and dedicate their time to interviewing the majority of applicants.
 Use this time to shine and show how amazing you are!